skallumadi/BachPropagate/README.md

 ### Steps for training and testing and running on the challenge set

 1. Get track background data from spotify, create necessary pkls
+    1. for the whole dataset for challenge run: python build_bipartites_challenge.py
 2. Create splits:
     1. BG750
     2. train